abnerm/tsuj/wp-content/plugins/typekit-fonts-for-wordpress/readme.txt

 == Description ==

-Allows you to embed and use [Typekit](http://www.typekit.com) fonts in your WordPress website without having to edit your theme.
+Embed and use [Typekit](https://typekit.com/) fonts in your WordPress website without having to edit your theme!

 Typekit offer a service that allows you to select from a range of hundreds of high quality fonts for your WordPress website.
 The fonts are applied using the font-face standard, so they are standards compliant, fully licensed and accessible.